shibusavic/StockDataImport/docs/eod-import-requirements.md

 The primary goal is to deliver a command-line interface (CLI) for managing calls to the [EOD Historical Data](https://eodhistoricaldata.com/) API and preserving the data returned by the API in a permanent data store.

 A secondary goal is to achieve the first goal in the most efficient manner.
-There is a credit cost to every API call, so I want to be able to run the CLI at regular intervales with a varied mix of arguments to achieve data collection goals over a regular time period (e.g., one calendar week) wihtout exceeding our daily API call limit.
+There is a credit cost to every API call, so I want to be able to run the CLI at regular intervals with a varied mix of arguments to achieve data collection goals over a regular time period (e.g., one calendar week) wihtout exceeding our daily API call limit.

-A final goal is to construct the code in a way so as to maximize the flexibility for other developers to fork and modify the code for a purpose I didn't consider or one rejected as unnecessary for my purposes.
+A final goal is to construct the code in a way so as to maximize the flexibility for other developers to fork and modify the code for a scenario I didn't consider or one rejected as unnecessary for my purposes.

 ### Stretch Goals